Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 Q. Should you write a thank you note for a Christmas Card?

 A. Optional.
-If you receive a Christmas card in the mail, you do not need to send a handwritten thank-you note in return.
-Although you can if you want to!
+If you receive a Christmas card, you do not need to send a handwritten thank-you note in return.
+However, you can if you want to!
 Acknowledging the card through a text message or verbally would be fantastic.
 You can read example messages to say thank you for the Christmas card.
-People like to be know that the effort they put into sending out Christmas cards was appreciated.
+People like to know that the effort they put into sending Christmas cards was appreciated.

 However, if you receive money or a gift card in the card, you should write a thank you note.